jmartinkova/guide/docs/more/self-hosted-dsw/configuration.rst

 Integrations Configuration
 --------------------------

-Integrations in the DS Wizard are using external APIs and you might need some configured variables such as API keys or endpoints.
-For example, integration with ID ``dbase`` might use following configuration.
+Integrations in the DS Wizard use external APIs.
+Sometimes, we might need some configured variables, such as API keys or endpoints.
+For example, integration with ID ``dbase`` might use the following configuration.

 ..
 CODE-BLOCK:: yaml